Government exploring making employers pay to bring foreign farm workers to the UK

-Farms and supermarkets could pay to bring foreign farm workers to UK, government-commissioned report says
+Government exploring making farms and supermarkets pay to bring foreign farm workers to the UK

 British farms and supermarkets could tackle the exploitation of fruit and vegetable pickers by paying their travel and visa costs, according to a government-commissioned report.